all4one-max/Neural-Machine-Translator/README.md

 This web app convert french sentences to english sentences.

-# Overview

--   The model has been built on top of keras Sequential api and uses LSTM for training.

--   One thing to note is that the words in the sentence has been vectorized, so similar words may have similar vectors, which is a better option than using bag of words or Tf-Idf, which do not take into account the semantics of sentences.

--   AS training a deep learning model on local system takes a lot of time, the model has been trained on google collab with GPU session.

 # Built with

 ![Python](https://img.shields.io/badge/Python-3.8-blueviolet)
 ![Library](https://img.shields.io/badge/tensorflow-Library-blue)
 ![Framework](https://img.shields.io/badge/Framework-Flask-red)
 ![Frontend](https://img.shields.io/badge/Frontend-HTML/CSS/JS-green)

+# Overview

+-   The model has been built on top of keras Sequential api and uses LSTM for training.

+-   One thing to note is that the words in the sentence has been vectorized, so similar words may have similar vectors, which is a better option than using bag of words or Tf-Idf, which do not take into account the semantics of sentences.

+-   A training a deep learning model on local system takes a lot of time, the model has been trained on google collab with GPU session.

+-   Finally, to make the web app Flask has been used in the Backend and HTML, CSS and Bootstrap on the frontend.

 # Note